A pain specialist translating clinical experience into practical travel planning.

-Plans need backup logic
+Plans need exits

-A planning spine for body-load decisions.
+A simple planning spine for one real trip.

 Trip Load Scan

-Green / Amber / Red zones
+Green / Amber / Red signal

 Trip Snapshot